Arium Waiver Program

 Albany, NY, 12203

-If your policy expires and you do nothing, you will automatically be enrolled in the waiver program and will be charged a monthly insurance reimbursement fee as outlined on your Insurance Waiver Lease Addendum.
+If your policy expires and you do nothing, LeaseTrack will enroll your unit in the liability waiver program and you will be charged a monthly fee for the program.

-Some residents may receive two charges at once if they recently moved in mid-month or recently had their coverage on file expire.
+Some residents may receive two charges at once if they recently moved in mid-month or recently had their renters insurance coverage on file expire.
 The additional charge is to ensure you have coverage during your move-in month or between your policy expiring and the next month.

 Coverages